Home » Where Do Rats Go To Die After Eating Poison?

 These drastically affect the delivery of oxygenated blood to the body’s cells and tissues.

-Anticoagulants are a popular rodenticide because the rodent’s death is delayed, meaning that rats are less likely to associate consumption with the cause of death.
+Anticoagulants are a popular rodenticide because they delay the rodent’s death, meaning that rats are less likely to associate consumption with the cause of death.

 Hypercalcemia